 - Eduardo Granado (Unicamp, Campinas - Brazil), Structure-property relationships in emergent materials: from multiband heavy fermions to spin-state ordering

-- Andreas Kreisel (Niels Bohr Institute, Copenhagen - Denmark), TBA
+- Andreas Kreisel (Niels Bohr Institute, Copenhagen - Denmark), Unconventional superconductive materials

 - Andrea Leon (Pontifical University Catholic of Chile, Valparaíso - Chile), Ca3Ru2O7: Interplay among degrees of freedom and the role of the exchange-correlation